-The audit is performed by an Auditor who is independent to the company which is being audited and the critical part in Auditing is the forming of opinion i.e. views of the auditors, which shall be based on the fact, records and verifications made by him during the performance of the audit.
+The audit is performed by an Auditor who is independent to the company which is being audited and the critical part in Auditing is the forming of opinion i.e. views of the auditors, which shall be based on the fact, records verifications made by him during the performance of the audit.
 This requires auditors to have knowledge of the basic principles of forming an audit opinion and should have expertise in application of knowledge while forming opinion.

-Upon the performance of the audit and conclusion thereof, the auditor is required to submit a report stating that the affairs of the company are carried out in the fair manner and are free from material misstatement.
+During the performance of the audit or after the conclusion of the audit, the auditor need to submit a report stating that the affairs of the company are carried out in the fair manner and are free from material misstatement.

 However, the content of the opinion should clearly indicate whether it is unmodified or modified and if modified, whether it is modified as adverse or disclaimer of opinion.
-The auditor should form his opinion on considering all material aspects, in accordance with the applicable reporting framework and the requirement of the audit and after obtaining reasonable assurance about whether the affairs of the company relating to the scope of audit as a whole are free from material misstatement or not.
+The auditor should form his opinion on considering all material aspects, in accordance with the applicable reporting framework and the requirement of the audit.

+In order to form that opinion, the auditor shall conclude as to whether the auditor has obtained reasonable assurance about whether the affairs of the company relating to the scope of audit as a whole are free from material misstatement.